SLrepository/OpenClassRoomPythonTPs/readme.md

             pass
         else:
             ...
-### Third programming exercise: donnees.py, fonctions.py and pendu.py (hangman game / jeu du pendu)
+### Third programming exercise: donnees.py, fonctions.py and pendu.py (jeu du pendu)
 This exercice requiers some modular implementation based on the following file structure:

 - pendu.py: Hangman game main module
 - fonctions.py: Hangman game functions called in main module
 - donnees.py: Hangman game relevant data used in function or main module

-This program simulates another game, the Hangman game (jeu du pendu), where the player is given 8 attempts to guess a word, randomly chosen from a predefined list.
+This program implements another game, the Hangman game (jeu du pendu), where the player is given 8 attempts to guess a word, randomly chosen from a predefined list.
 If no attempt left, the player has lost and is virtually hanged.

 This implementation also handles a scores file, updating all the different player's scores on every game.